1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11••|••12

 Panpipe

-Single reed woodwinds such as saxophones and clarinets use a vibrating reed to create sound.
-A reed is a thin slice of bamboo or cane.
-The reed is placed in a mouthpiece and installed on the end of the instrument.
-An air stream from the player's mouth vibrates the reed.
-Woodwind players control pitch by opening and blocking holes with fingertips or mechanical keys.
+Sound is generated by a vibrating reed in single-reed woodwinds like saxophones and clarinets.
+A reed, a thin bamboo or cane slice, is placed in a mouthpiece and attached to the instrument’s end.
+An air stream from the player’s mouth vibrates the reed.
+Pitch is controlled by opening and blocking holes with fingers or mechanical keys.

 Reeds